tadam313/blog/_posts/2015-10-11-javascript-vararg.md

 related_posts: ["http://ejohn.org/blog/javascript-method-overloading"]
 ---

 Recently I run into many troubles when I tried to deal with variable arguments in javascript.
 I decided to write a post about it to demonstrate my problems and possible solutions.
-Start with the beginning, as you probably know javascript is a dynamic language and very permissive with functions.
-We declare thoose and simply use, easy enough.
-Not even required to invoke them with as many arguments as we declared. *Wait...* ooh-ooh here comes the problem.
+Start with the beginning, as we probably know javascript is a dynamic language and very permissive with functions.
+We declare those and simply use, easy enough.
+Not even required to invoke with as many arguments as we declared. *Wait...* ooh-ooh... here comes the problem.

 ## The problem